-Canaria Technologies now has a US and PCT patent-pending status on its technology and has found a range of use cases on Earth where the technology can make an impact.
-The company and its supporters are excited about the Canaria’s ability to prevent accidents in the mining, energy, construction and transport industries.
+Canaria Technologies now has a US and PCT patent-pending status on its technology and has found a range of use cases where the technology can make an impact.
+The company and its supporters are excited about the Canaria Technologies's ability to prevent accidents in any industry where humans are placed in extreme or presurised environments.

 Today, the Canaria Puck is being commercialised for use wherever there are safety issues with cognitive fatigue, heat exhaustion, man down alerts or breathable air, tackling the same level of environmental challenges found in manned space exploration.
 Canaria Technologies is a company that stands at the crossroads of innovation between the resources sector, the quest for space, the medical industry and cutting edge Artificial Intelligence.
 With NASA-endorsed hardware, the last year has seen the company conduct multiple field pilot tests of their device which is the first generation of predictive biometric devices for use across multiple industries.

 Canaria Technologies prides itself equally on commercialising solutions to life-threatening problems as it does on furthering scientific progress through Research and Development – with the goal of ensuring everyone gets to go home safely at the end of each day.
 Cognitive fatigue currently accounts for two-thirds of all industrial accidents in Australia – resulting in loss of life and financial loss.
 Canaria Technologies is proactively seeking partnerships with Australian and International companies to eliminate fatigue and heat exhaution related incidents.
 The company aims to achieve this by adopting a predict and prevent approach to biometric safety.